 Pre-dental students are preparing to apply to graduate programs in dentistry at the same time as completing an undergraduate degree.
 They are not only taking prerequisite coursework for their intended graduate programs, but are also pursuing experiences to develop themselves as strong applicants.

 What type of education is required?A plan to prepare for a graduate health professional program.

 We have an online workshop to complement the information on this web site.
-Please visit Predental Information at your convenience.
+Please reveiw the Pre-Dental Information session at your convenience.

 The American Dental Education Association (ADEA) has developed the GoDental website for students interested in dentistry.